 Russian painter Pimen Orlov

 Pimen Orlov was a Russian artist, painter, portraitist, master of genre scenes.
-He was born in 1812 in Voronezh Province, Russian Empire in a very poor family.
+He was born in 1812 in Voronezh Province, Russian Empire into a very poor family.
 Pimen was the son of a miller.
 Since early childhood the boy was fond of drawing.
 Parents, however, wanted their son to continue the family business.
 The peasant family could not pay for his education.
 But Pimen decided to devote his life to fine arts.
 As a teenager, he left his home and traveled around the country painting portraits of local landlords, decorating rooms and sometimes even painting roofs and floors.
 Pimen earned some money and in 1834 he entered the Imperial Academy of Arts.
 Outstanding Russian artist Karl Bryullov became his mentor.
 In the middle of the XIX century Bryullov was one of the most famous Russian portraitists and his paintings were highly valued.

 Orlov went to Italy in 1841.
 During the time spent abroad the artist created a lot of wonderful pictures.
 Critics spoke warmly about his work.
 Part of his paintings Pimen sent to Russia.